Ash-codes18/Timetable_LPU/README.md

 ## Contributing

-This repository is currently maintained by its creator.
+This repository is currently maintained by me.
 However, if you would like to contribute to improve the user experience, add features, or fix issues, you are welcome to do so.
 Here's how you can contribute:

 1. Fork the repository to your own GitHub account.